CHILD PROTECTION & SAFEGUARDING POLICY.

 - Be involved in, or particularly knowledgeable about drugs or alcohol

 - Display sexual knowledge or behaviour beyond that normally expected for their age

 Staff should be aware that individual indicators will rarely, in isolation, provide conclusive evidence of abuse.
 Any indicators should be noted and viewed as part of a jigsaw, with each piece of information used to help the local authority decide how to proceed.
 It is very important that staff report their concerns – as ‘absolute proof’ is not required to suggest that the child is at risk.

-Key points to remember for taking action are:
+Key points for taking action are: